-When a 501(c)(3) decides to discontinue the paying of state unemployment insurance taxes, they have a few options to handle the new unemployment claims they will begin to receive from the state.
+When a 501(c)(3) decides to discontinue the paying of SUI taxes, they have a few options to handle the new unemployment claims they will begin to receive from the state.

 “Unemployment reimbursers have three options to replace the tax,” explained Koral.
 “They can handle the claims in-house which means they are basically self-insuring their unemployment; they can use a third-party administrator that is set up to help them manage the claims; or they can actually buy a custom insurance policy that pays the claims.”

 Each option, as spelled out by Koral, has its own risks and rewards.